 Last week, security experts discovered that hundreds of thousands of networking devices made by a variety of manufacturers could be infected by malware.
-This “VPNFilter” cyberthreat has been identified in internet routers, firewalls, and network-attached storage devices, leading the FBI to request that anyone with a residential or consumer-based device reboot it by turning it of and then back on again.
+This “VPNFilter” cyberthreat has been identified in Internet routers, firewalls, and network-attached storage devices, leading the FBI to request that anyone with a residential or consumer-based device reboot it by turning it off and then back on again.

 So far, more than 500,000 devices in 54 countries have been infected by the malware, affecting products made by companies like Linksys, MikroTik, Netgear, and TP-Link.
 Again, this mostly applies to consumer-grade residential routers and firewalls, not stronger and more secure business-class firewalls and routers.

 Federal security analysts at the Justice Department and FBI acted swiftly to minimize disruptions from the malware threat, seizing a web domain known to be part of the hackers’ network so that any attempts to reinfect a clean device would be redirected to government servers that can log the IP address of the troubled device.

 A Justice Department spokesman said that “This court-ordered seizure will assist in the identification of victim devices and disrupts the ability of these hackers to steal personal and other sensitive information and carry out disruptive cyberattacks.”

 Because different types of routers, firewalls, and devices require different levels of action to combat this malware threat, working with a security expert to assess your technology infrastructure can mitigate existing damage and prevent future infections.
 Contact them to inquire about their level of protection in regard to VPNFilter.
 Chances are they will tell you that your device is protected, but it’s worth confirming to be sure.
 If your provider instructs you to reboot the device by turning it off and back on again, do so as soon as possible.